CSCfi/csc-user-guide/docs/computing/connecting/ssh-unix.md

 ssh-keygen -o -a 100 -t ed25519
 ```

 You will be asked to type a passphrase.
-Although it is possible to leave the
+Please choose a secure passphrase.
+It
-field empty, we encourage you to use a passphrase as it is considerably more
+should be at least 8 characters long and contain numbers, letters and special
-secure.
+characters.
+Never leave the passphrase empty!

 !!! note "Using SSH keys"
     See the page on [setting up SSH keys](./ssh-keys.md) for general
     information about using SSH keys for authentication.